-- Collaboration on multiple levels (local, regional, national and а. international, cross-frontier, transnational initiatives). - A focus on cultural diversity, according to the texts adopted by the b.
-Council of Europe, the European Commission, and UNESCO.
-There should be an emphasis on accessibility in its widest sense. - Promotion of cultural exchange of ideas, information, goods and С. services and the sharing of resources between different partners in European countries. - Active participation / engagement / cooperation between visitors d. and the local community in the event.
+- a.
+Collaboration on multiple levels (local, regional, national and international, cross-frontier, transnational initiatives). - b.
+A focus on cultural diversity, according to the texts adopted by the Council of Europe, the European Commission, and UNESCO.
+There should be an emphasis on accessibility in its widest sense. - c.
+Promotion of cultural exchange of ideas, information, goods and services and the sharing of resources between different partners in European countries. - d.
+Active participation / engagement / cooperation between visitors and the local community in the event.

-- Focus on a people-centred activity, rather than a place or objectoriented activities. - Focus on links between heritage, history and culture. f. - g. in itself. - Principle of sustainable development where resources can be h. developed from within. - Attention to the inclusion of youth. i. - Cross-frontier cooperation between cultural and/or educational structures. - Cultural cooperation as a value. k. - Ι. a broader reach for smaller communities, to engage with new and wider audiences and to provide access for all.
+- e.
+Focus on a people-centred activity, rather than a place or objectoriented activities. - f.
+Focus on links between heritage, history and culture. - g.
+Vision of cultural heritage as a resource, rather than an end or goal in itself. - h.
+Principle of sustainable development where resources can be developed from within. - i.
+Attention to the inclusion of youth. - j.
+Cross-frontier cooperation between cultural and/or educational structures. - k.
+Cultural cooperation as a value. - I. Networking and cooperation through use of technology to enable a broader reach for smaller communities, to engage with new and wider audiences and to provide access for all.